 Road bikes are suitable for every rider, from the weekend warrior to the professional racer.
-Designed with skinny tyres and lightweight materials, the road bike is made for fast speeds!
-Scroll down to check out more information on road bikes at BikeExchange.
+Featuring skinny tyres and manufactured from lightweight materials, the road bike is designed to go fast!
+Scroll down for more information on road bikes at BikeExchange.

 The term “road bike” may sound very broad, but there are several specific characteristics that define a modern road bike.
 Designed for fitness, racing and competition, road bikes need to be comfortable and robust.
 Because of their popularity, most manufacturers offer a wide selection of road bikes.